Sport-by-sport look at the impact of the coronavirus outbreak

 Ice hockey

-– The NHL has been paused with 189 games regular-season remaining.
+– The NHL was paused with 189 games regular-season remaining.
 The Stanley Cup play-offs were due to start the week of April 6.
+Britain’s Elite League cancelled the rest of its season.

 Advertising